DrakirL/DrakirL.github.io/p10/class/sorcerer.md

 #### Unstable Magic
 Increase your Maximum MP by 5.<br>
-You have a Chaos Value, starting at 0.
-After you spend any amount of mana, add that amount to your Chaos Value and roll a d20.<br>
+You have a Chaos Value, starting at 0.<br>
+After you spend any amount of MP, add that amount to your Chaos Value and roll a d20.
 If the number rolled is no higher than your current Chaos Value, you cause a *Wild Magic Surge*.
 Then, your Chaos Value is set to 0.

+### Level 1: Pushing the Limits
+**Prerequisite:** You've cast a Spell without using a Focus before.<br>
+When you cast a Spell you know without using a Focus, your Mana Spend Limit is increased by 1 for that casting.

 ### Level 1: Potential *(Repeatable)*
-**Prerequisite:** *Living Focus*?<br>
+**Prerequisite:** *Living Focus*.<br>
-Increase your Maximum MP by 1.<br>
-You learn 1 Spell from your Sorcery List.
+Learn 1 Spell from your Sorcery List.<br>
+Increase your Maximum MP by 1.

-### Level 1: Pushing the Limits
+### Level 2: Quickened Casting?
-Your Mana Spend Limit is now equal to 1 + your Level.

-### ???: Bend Luck?
-When you roll a d20, you may use this feature to reroll it before using its value? <br>
-You can use this feature once per Rest.
-But if you cause a Wild Magic Surge, you may use it again.
-(PHRASING?)
+**Prerequisite:** You've cast a Spell without using a Focus before.<br>
+After you cast a Spell you know without using a Focus, you can regain 1 used Action.<br>
+After doing so, you can't do so again until you've either finished a Rest or entered a new Action Scene.

 ### Level 3: Second Nature
+**Prerequisite:** You've cast a Spell without using a Focus before.<br>
-After you spend any amount of MP, gain Excess MP equal to the amount of non-Excess MP you spent.
+After you cast a Spell you know without using a Focus, you gain Excess MP equal to the amount of non-Excess MP you spent on it.

+### Level 4: ???
+**Prerequisite:** You've cast a Spell without using a Focus before?<br>
+???

+### Level 5: Nexus of Power
+**Prerequisite:** Maximum MP (30+)<br>
+On your turn, you can restore X HP to yourself and gain X MP, where X is equal to half your Maximum MP.<br>
+If this brings you out of Death's Door, you regain any Actions that you had lost because of it.
+(PHRASING?)<br>
+If this brings you above your Maximum MP, you gain the excess as Excess MP.
+(PHRASING?)<br>
+After doing this, you can't do so again until you've finished a Long Rest.

-## Sorcerer Subclass: Rune Child?
+## Sorcerer Subclass: Imperial Bloodline
-THEME: ?? <br>
+THEME: You've been gifted since birth.
+And so have your forefathers? ???

+### Inherent Properties
++ **Ancestral Homeland:** You have an intrisic connection to your homeland, be it a city, region, or country.
+You always know roughly how far away you are from your homeland, and in what direction it lies.
+You can speak, read, and write the language of your homeland, even if you have never been there.

-### Level 1: Extra Spells?
-School Attunement?
+### Level 1: Royal Decree?
-You learn 3 new Spells of your choice.
-All spells learned this way must be of the same spell school.
-You can cast each spell learned this way as though they were part of your Chosen Sorcery Spell List, even if they aren't.
+You learn the *Command* Spell and can cast it without using a Focus.<br>
+When you cast the *Command* Spell, your order can be up to 3 words long, and any creature will understand your intent as long as it can hear you speak.

-### Level 1: ???
+### Level 1: Majestic Presence?
+You can either Charm or Frighten a creature you socially interact with at no cost?
+(DETAILS?
+PHRASING?)
+"You can force it to make a Will Save against your Magic Might".
+"A creature that succeeds on this Save is immune to this effect for the rest of the day."

 ### Level 2: ???
 ???